Okroshiashvili/Data-Science-Lab/README.md

 * Add some more algorithms
 * Each folder will have to have a brief description of algorithms with farther references
 * Add more visualization in data visualization folder, such as Matplotlib, Seaborn and Altair
-* Add folder for web scraping
+* Extend web scraping part

 #### Contributors are warmly welcomed